-Key indicator 3: Increased confidence, knowledge and skills of all staff in teaching PE and sport Percentage of total allocation: £1700 - 9.1% School focus with clarity on intended impact on pupils : Actions to achieve: Funding allocated: Evidence and impact: Sustainability and suggested next steps: Specialised training for staff in EYFS and KS1 to improve the provision of PE in these areas - linked to the implementation of REAL PE.
+Key indicator 3: Increased confidence , knowledge and skills of all staff in teaching PE and d sport Percentage of total allocation £1700 - 9.1% School focus with clarity on intended mpact on pupils : Actions to achieve: Funding allocated: Evidence and impact: Sustainability and suggested next steps: Specialised training for staff in EYFS and KS1 to improve the provision of PE in these areas - linked to the implementation of REAL PE.
 Work collaboratively with designated REAL PE mentor to find specific EYFS and KS1 training for staff members.
 Provide planning and staff meeting time to deliver training through the school.
-See KI2 Nothing planned as yet.
-Series of webinars and virtual training arranged for EYFS, KS1 and 'new' staff.
-Additional equipment purchased for use in KS1 and EYFS.
-Audit staff and look into courses to improve provision for EYFS and KS1.
-Money set aside for additional resources.
+See KI2 Audit staff and look into courses to improve provision for EYFS and KS1 Money set aside for additional resources.
 Additional equipment to be used during KS1 break and dinner times after Summer launch.
 CPD to increase competence and confidence of teaching staff regarding high quality indoor PE lessons (with an emphasis on gymnastics).
 Discussions with PE leads across local consortia.
 Research undertaken into best possible CPD for staff.
-Money allocated for training. £1200 REAL PE training offered to staff in Autumn 1.
+Money allocated for training. £1200 Autumn 1.
 Discussions with external providers for summer term training.
-Monitoring systems in place - lesson drop-ins planned for Summer Term resulting in sharing of good practice.
-Summer term consortia meeting used to discuss how to link gymnastics with other areas of indoor PE.
+Monitoring systems in place - lesson drop-ins planned for Summer Term Summer term consortia meeting used to discuss how to link gymnastics with other areas of indoor PE.
 Follow up on R Dandy's audit of equipment.
+Continued purchase of REAL PE.
 Partnerships with sporting professionals and high quality sports providers in order to work with staff to provide the best possible lessons for children.
-Build upon previous successes and invite a range of professionals into school to improve staff confidence and competence (such as athletes/coaches/training providers).
+Build upon previous successes and invite a range of professionals into school to improve staff confidence and competence (such as athletes/ coaches/ training providers).
 See KI2 See KI2.
 Development of new knowledge organisers and long term planning to ensure competence and confidence in the progression of skills across school.
-Planning time provided to build new knowledge organisers into the curriculum. £500 Staff meetings regarding production of new long term planning to incorporate EYFS.
+Planning time provided to build new knowledge organisers into the curriculum. £500 new long term planning to incorporate EYFS.
 Progression of skills and vocabulary documents also to be created.
-Will provide teachers with better planning and assessment tools and children will receive improved provision.
-New Long Term Plan, Progression and Progression of Vocabulary documents created and accessible online.
-Create knowledge organisers to link with REAL PE platform more consistently.
-Could these align to the units already in place for outdoor PE?
+Will provide teachers with better planning and assessment tools and children will Create knowledge organisers to link with REAL PE platform more consistently.
+Could these align to th units already in place for outdoor Pf Monitor use of Long Term Plan and progression documents in next academic year.